reiyua/CorkWeb/README.md

 It will have a crime scene kind of look, allowing you to tie things together aswell (ROUGH DESCRIPTION DRAFT)

-Uses Vite + React for the website itelf, Netlify for web hosting and Appwrite for the database.
+Uses Vite + React for the website itelf, Netlify for web hosting and Supabase for the database.

 Email corkweb@googlegroups.com for support.